devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 ### AWS CloudTrail

+- Can be used to monitor management events (operations in aws, the control plane) and data events (operations in a service like S3, SQS, DynamoDB, Lambda, the data plane).
+Can optionally perform anomaly detection with insights events.
 - You can use CloudTrail to montior calls to AWS Organizations and EventBridge and SNS to raise events when certain actions occur.
 - An organizational trail in AWS CloudTrail is a type of trail that logs and monitors activity across all AWS accounts within an AWS Organization.
 The management account or delegated admin can create an organization trail that automatically enables logging in all current and future member accounts of the organization.
-- - You can create an AWS CloudTrail train in a new (to avoid current permissions causing a confidentiality breach) S3 bucket to persist logs about the actions performed to the resources.
+- You can create an AWS CloudTrail train in a new (to avoid current permissions causing a confidentiality breach) S3 bucket to persist logs about the actions performed to the resources.
 With `--is-multi-region-trail` you enable all the region services, and with `--include-global-service-events` you include the global services.
 This logs can be encrypted using KMS.
 Also you can enable MFA for S3 removal and restrict access configuring bucket policies.

 ### Amazon CloudWatch